Infrastructure, Cost Optimization, Apache Kafka

 Replication Traffic

 With a replication factor greater than 1, Kafka replicates partition data across multiple brokers.
 If these brokers reside in different availability zones, replication generates cross-AZ traffic.
 For a replication factor of 3, this can triple your ingress data volume.
+For detailed coverage of replication mechanisms and high availability, see Kafka Replication and High Availability.

 Consumer Fetch Patterns

 Consumers fetch data from partition leaders.
 If a consumer in zone A fetches from a leader in zone B, all consumed data traverses zones.
 With multiple consumer groups, this traffic multiplies rapidly.
+For in-depth understanding of consumer group mechanics, see Kafka Consumer Groups Explained.

 Producer Acknowledgments